moleculerjs/moleculer/README.md

 You can also create your custom transporter module.
 We recommend you that copy the source of [`NatsTransporter`](src/transporters/nats.js) and implement the `connect`, `disconnect`,  `subscribe` and `publish` methods.

 # Metrics
 Moleculer has a metrics function.
-You can turn on in broker options with `metrics: true` property.
+You can turn on in [broker options](#constructor-options) with `metrics: true` property.
-If enabled, the broker sends metrics events in every `metricsNodeTime`.
+If enabled, the broker emits metrics events in every `metricsNodeTime`.

 ##  Health info
 Broker emits a global event as `metrics.node.health` with health info of node.